Physics is just an underlying concept for everything around us

 • We feel there is a lot of valuable learning to be gained from taking part in the live teaching, having your camera on and giving the activities a go!

 • There are 20 places available each time the course runs, with up to 5 of those places available at the student price.
+Due to its interactive nature, the course requires a minimum of 5 students in order to run.

 Why take this course?